SteveLauC/Notes/database/PostgreSQL/src/storage/page.md

     This field is a bitflag:

-    * `PD_HAS_FREE_LINES` (0x001): A hint flag is set if there are available line pointers before `pd_lower`, it is just a hint flag, may not be accurate.
+    * `PD_HAS_FREE_LINES` (0x001): A hint flag is set if there are available **line pointers** before `pd_lower`, it is just a hint flag, may not be accurate.

+      > This will be checked when calling
+      > `PageAddItemExtended(Page, Item, Size, InvalidOffsetNumber, flags)`
+      > though it is simply a hint, that function will still scan the line pointer
+      > array to check available slots.
+      >
+      > After scan, if no available slot is found, this hint will be cleared.

     * `PD_PAGE_FULL` (0x002): If an `UPDATE` operation does not find enough free space for the new version of tuple, then this flag will be set.